What is Home Energy Independence?

 Does anyone else have a zero energy home?Yes.
 The Department of Energy offers the Tour of Zero, an online tour of completed Zero Energy Ready Homes across the country, in all climate geographies.

 The old carbon-based energy system is driving climate change to an irreversible "danger zone" and it's time for clean energy.
 In the 21st century, all emissions that can go to zero, must go to zero.

 About GreenbancGreenbanc helps homeowners invest in energy efficiency and renewables with a marketplace platform.
 Improvements in energy efficiency are triple wins that increase comfort, save money and reduce emissions.
-The addition of solar power provides homes with the capacity to capture all of the electricity they need from clean sources.
-Greenbanc provides a bidding platform called Greenjobs where contractors and solar installers compete for homeowners’ projects.
-Homeowners benefit from an easier process to upgrade to a better home experience at a lower cost.
+The addition of solar panels provides homes with the ability to generate all of the electricity they need from a clean and free source.
+Greenbanc provides a marketplace called Greenjobs where contractors and solar installers browse and bid on homeowners’ projects.
+Homeowners benefit from an easier process to upgrade to a better home at a lower cost.
 Our partners receive green jobs and financing opportunities.
 Greenbanc's mission is to accelerate sustainable prosperity with homes free from energy bills and emissions.

 Our PartnersU.S.
 Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy, Lawrence Berkeley National Laboratory,

 Home Inspectors, Energy Raters, Qualified Contractors, Solar Installers, Architects, Innovation Providers, Utilities, Public Programs, Lenders.